terraform-ibm-modules/terraform-ibm-cbr/examples/fscloud/README.md

 3. Open up network traffic flow from a block of IPs to the Schematics public endpoint.
 4. Open up network traffic flow from the VPC created in this example to ICD postgresql private endpoints.
 5. Customize the rule description for `kms` and the zone name for `codeengine`.
-6. Restrict network traffic flow for pseudo `IAM` service that requires specifying `service-group-id` to enable restriction for `all-iam-account-management-services`.
+6. Restrict network traffic flow for pseudo `IAM` service.

 Context: this examples covers a "pseudo" real-world scenario where:
 1. ICD Mongodb and Postgresql instances are encrypted using keys storage in Key Protect.